 To obtain a .GOV domain, go to the GSA's website and follow their registration instructions.
 You may need to ask your Internet Service Provider (ISP) for some of the required technical information to complete the registration process for the .GOV domain.

 GSA bills renewal fees based upon the initial date of registration.
 If you are planning to register more than one domain name, you can minimize renewal activity if you register them at the same time.
 After the GSA has granted you the domain, your technical staff and/or your ISP will need to add this domain to your Domain Name Service (DNS).
 They will then need to update your host machines, such as your web and mail servers, to use this domain name.

 If you are using another party for your email service, you may need to coordinate between your ISP and your email provider as well.
 If your current email provider does not allow you to use your own domain name, you could consider switching to a provider that does.

 The .US domain

 Given that a .US domain name may be registered, not only by governmental units, but also by any U.S. resident, public service organization or business with a bona fide location in the United States, we strongly encourage you to also reserve any .US domain names that might be relevant to your community.
 Registering .US domain names may allow you to prevent instances in which unauthorized sites falsely represent themselves as official websites of your city or town.

-Updated March 19, 2012: Information provided by Mass.Gov and the ITD Legal Office
+Updated September, 2016: Page information provided by Mass.gov and the MassIT Legal Office